strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Now that you know how to use Strapi to create and update your blog, you can keep on creating amazing content.
 Proceed to [step 3](/developer-docs/latest/getting-started/quick-start-step3.md) when you're ready to show it to the world!
 :::

-## 👀 Step 3: Show your content to the world
+## 👀 Part 3: Show your content to the world

 The beauty of using Strapi [starters](https://strapi.io/starters) is that your Strapi backend comes with a frontend ready out-of-the-box.
 Now you probably want to show your shiny new website to the world!